mhaack/mh-site/src/pages/about.md

 ## Thanks for stopping by

-About me: I'm a Senior Technical Lead at [Adobe](https://www.adobe.com) working on [AEM Content & Commerce](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content-and-commerce/home.html).
-Our team builds and maintains e-commerce integration for [Adobe Experience Manager](https://www.adobe.com/marketing/experience-manager.html).
-If you are interested to find out more, see my [work](/work/) section.
-You can view [my LinkedIn profile](https://de.linkedin.com/in/markushaack/) for all the gory details.
+About me: I'm a Principal at [Adobe](https://www.adobe.com), where I work on [AEM Edge Delivery Services](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/edge-delivery/overview), [da.live](https://da.live), and Experience Workspace.
+Lately I've also been spending a lot of time exploring how AI-assisted, agentic workflows change the way we build software in them AEM Sites team.
+A theme I dug into at Adobe Summit 2026 with my ["vibe coding" session](/da-vide-coding-summit-lab/).
+Earlier in my career I worked on [AEM Content & Commerce](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content-and-commerce/home.html), building and maintaining e-commerce integrations for Adobe Experience Manager.
+If you'd like to know more, check out my [work](/work/) section or [my LinkedIn profile](https://de.linkedin.com/in/markushaack/) for all the gory details.

 ## Home in the world

-Together with my wonderful wife, our daughter, and our 2 cats I live in the beautiful city of Leipzig, Germany.
+Together with my wonderful wife, our daughter, and our 2 cats, I live in the beautiful city of Leipzig, Germany.

-If time allows I play with Nintendo consoles, old and new ones.
-I'm interested in various electronic topics, Arduino micro controllers & IOT stuff.
-I'm passionate about smart homes, [Home Assistant](https://www.home-assistant.io/) in particular and automating our house with all kinds of useful and useless smart devices.
-I wrote about my [Home Assistant journey](/home-assistant/) and some of [my projects](/projects/) here as well.
+When I'm not at a keyboard, I'm usually tinkering with something.
+I'm passionate about smart homes — [Home Assistant](https://www.home-assistant.io/) in particular — and I love automating our house with all kinds of useful (and gloriously useless) smart devices.
+That curiosity spills over into 3D printing, Arduino and ESP32 microcontrollers, and IoT projects in general, whether that's a custom sensor for Home Assistant or a print for my daughter.
+If time allows, I also enjoy playing with Nintendo consoles, old and new.
+I've written about my [Home Assistant journey](/home-assistant/) and some of [my projects](/projects/) here as well.

 ## Home on the world wide web